mmpataki/mmpataki.github.io/_posts/2020-12-26-instrumenting-javascript.md

 </div>

 The reason for adding methods to class is obvious, we are allowing to instrument methods in classes and if we use the global functions, the `this` reference will not be available.

+### Advantages
+1. We can instrument any classes loaded in a webpage using the browser console.

+### Points to note
+1. A function can be instrumented as only once using its name.
+To instrument a function multiple times, we can modify the `instrument` to use generate unique new function names.